jiaoshuntian/ivory-operator/internal/util/README.md

 - Setting the feature gates
   - https://releases.k8s.io/v1.20.0/staging/src/k8s.io/component-base/featuregate/feature_gate.go#L105-L107

-## Developing with Feature Gates in PGO
+## Developing with Feature Gates in IVYO

 To add a new feature gate, a few steps are required.
 First, in `internal/util/features.go`, you will add a feature gate key name.
 As an example, for a new feature called 'FeatureName', you would add a new constant and comment describing what the feature gate controls at the top of the file, similar to
 ```
-// Enables FeatureName in PGO
+// Enables FeatureName in IVYO
 FeatureName featuregate.Feature = "FeatureName"
 ```

-Next, add a new entry to the `pgoFeatures` map
+Next, add a new entry to the `ivyoFeatures` map
 ```
-var pgoFeatures = map[featuregate.Feature]featuregate.FeatureSpec{
+var ivyoFeatures = map[featuregate.Feature]featuregate.FeatureSpec{
     FeatureName: {Default: false, PreRelease: featuregate.Alpha},
 }
 ```